-A child’s first year is so exciting; full of milestones, new experiences and even some confusion.
-There is so many items new parents need to make decisions on such as immunizations, choosing a pediatrician, breastfeeding or formula.
+A child’s first year is so exciting; full of milestones, new experiences, and even some confusion.
+There are so many items new parents need to make decisions on such as immunizations, choosing a pediatrician, breastfeeding or formula.
 Another decision that needs to be made is related to when your child should see the dentist for the first time.

 Most dental offices have infant-safe toothbrushes they can give you, they are typically rounded to ensure the child does not choke on the toothbrush.
 It is important once your child is mobile to ensure they are seated when they brush their teeth to prevent injury.

 Once your child has had their first dental visit it will be important to establish a routine for dental care for your child.
 It is recommended for the child to visit the dentist every 6 months for routine exams and care.
 Following proper dental care along with a well-balanced diet and limited amounts of candy or soda will help your child have a healthy smile for years to come.
 What does a family dentist really do?